IamAdiSri/hf-trim/README.md

 ## Installation

-You can run the following command to install from PyPI;
+You can run the following command to install from PyPI (recommended);
 ```bash
 $ pip install hf-trim
 ```